 It’s the end of the month and time to pay bills.
 You glance at your credit card statement and, once again, you’re only able to make the minimum payment.

 It’s a plight shared by many U.S. consumers.
-Recent research shows the average credit card debt per borrower stood at $5,525 in 2021.
+As of the last quarter of 2021, the average credit card balance in the U.S. was $5,589, according to Experian.

 If you have credit card debt that you’re struggling to pay off, it may be worth negotiating your outstanding debt with your lenders.
 You can negotiate with your credit card issuers to reduce your monthly payments, lower your interest rate, reduce fees and more to make it easier to pay off your credit card balances.